Chain Bridge (Potomac River): Sixth bridge

+Seventh bridge

-The truss bridge was swept away in an 1870 flood, and a lightweight iron truss replacement was erected in 1872–1874.
+A lightweight iron truss replacement was erected in 1872–1874.
 Traffic restrictions were placed on the bridge in the 1920s, and it was fully closed following the record flood of 1936.

+Current bridge

 The eighth and present version of the bridge is a continuous steel girder structure, completed in 1938 on piers dating from the 1870s.

 In 1982, the bridge was significantly overhauled.
 The overhaul widened the three 10-foot wide lanes with a 12 foot wide one and two 11 foot ones.
 It also replaced a set of stairs from the bridge to the C&O Trail with a ramp, removed the sidewalk on the downstream side, added a crash barrier between the sidewalk and roadway, replaced the old railing with a fence and replaced heavy concrete with a lighter type that allowed the bridge to hold more weight.